A nice lady who sat beside me on a plane narrated her life after learning that I'm a practicing psychiatrist.

 On one hand, being passive is a state of inaction and indecision, letting others run one's life despite hurt feelings.
 A typical example is a person who can't say "no" to the demands of her in-laws.
 On the other hand, being aggressive is an offensive action where one hurts the feelings of others.
 Through force, fear, confrontation, and intimidation, this individual imposes himself or herself on others.

 Being passive and aggressive is counterproductive.
-It destroys rather than build.
+It destroys rather than builds.
 It saps all positive energies.
 Being assertive is the best approach to life's tricky issues.

 What are the five ways to assert yourself?

 Know where you stand